15 Quiz 1

 In practice, students occasionally have had issues with returning to a quiz in the past, which is why we recommend to complete the quiz in one sitting (i.e., without interruption).
 Of course, you can still open other browser windows or tabs while working on the quiz.

-If it turns out an interruption is unavoidable, follow the advice from the Moodle documentation and let us know if returning to the quiz did not work.
+If it turns out an interruption is unavoidable, follow the advice from the Moodle documentation and let us know if you encountered any issues when returning to the quiz.

 Q: Do I have to check if my answer was correct?